opensearch-project/documentation-website/_search-plugins/sql/response-formats.md

 The SQL plugin provides the `jdbc`, `csv`, `raw`, and `json` response formats that are useful for different purposes.
 The `jdbc` format is widely used because it provides the schema information and adds more functionality, such as pagination.
 Besides the JDBC driver, various clients can benefit from a detailed and well-formatted response.

-## JDBC Format
+## JDBC format

 By default, the SQL plugin returns the response in the standard JDBC format.
-This format is provided for the JDBC driver and clients that need both the schema and the result set to be well-formatted.
+This format is provided for the JDBC driver and clients that need both the schema and the result set to be well formatted.

 #### Sample request